HOW TO USE SOFT PLASTICS FOR BASS FISHING

 Regarding colour, natural coloured soft plastic worms are best used for clear waters, while brighter coloured soft plastic worms will be better if the water is cloudy or murky.
 Additionally, the type of soft plastic worm you use will also depend on the weather and water temperatures.
 It is best to mix it up and see what works on that day at that location.

 Aside from different sizes and colours, soft plastic worms also have different styles.
-Straight tail worms are the most common, and they’re also considered the most versatile.
+Straight tail and wiggle worms are the most common, and they’re also considered the most versatile.
 Meanwhile, anglers opt for curly tail worms when they want to add more movement and vibration to their presentation.
 Curly tail worms are also suited for darker water with vegetation or heavy cover.

 WAYS TO RIG SOFT PLASTIC WORMS